wadriik/hyprquickshot/README.md

 ```bash
 quickshell -c hyprquickshot -n
 ```

+> If you've installed package using nix flake, you should use `hyprquickshot` command instead.

 You can remove the `-n` if you want to allow multiple instances of HyprQuickshot to be open (like wanting to screenshot HyprQuickshot for whatever reason).